grinnell-cs/csc151-images/_eboards/eboard11-3.md

 ### Introductory notes

 * Happy Junior Visit Day!
 I don't know if we'll have any visitors.
 * I have last Friday's quizzes mostly graded, but not yet uploaded to Gradescope.
 Expect to see them tonight.
+* Thank you for making it to class on such a cold day!
+* Because I care about you, I brought you (discounted) Valentine's day candy.

 ### Upcoming activities